-Penrith currently provides around 71,500 jobs.
-It is estimated that Penrith will now need around 50,000 new jobs by 2041 to provide at least one job for every resident worker.
+Penrith currently provides around 84,000jobs.
+Council's EDS 2023 estimates that Penrith will now need around 38,000 new jobs by 2031 to provide at least one job for every resident worker.
 It will need to provide even more jobs for Penrith to fully realise its potential as part of a metropolitan cluster and achieve a vision of a thriving, innovative 30-minute city, home to new technologies and opportunities.